• Skip to main content

 Abnormalities with baby tooth exfoliation may be due to issues associated with poor tooth orientation or alignment.

-After an evaluation, the child’s dentist can explain what treatment approaches might be used (either immediately, or in stages as the child continues to develop) so to help make room for, and/or guide, the permanent teeth into place.
+After an evaluation, the child’s dentist can explain what treatment approaches might be used (either immediately, or in stages as the child continues to develop) so to help make room for and guide the permanent teeth into place.

 This baby tooth’s replacement is impacted and thus can’t erupt.